Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

 - Add Other Articles where i used SVG -> New SVG Tag -->

-Today we are going to once again use the Power of Scalable Vector Graphics (SVG) to build something awesome: A analog clock.
-By analog I simply mean Watch with hands if that makes sense.
+Today, we will again use the Power of Scalable Vector Graphics (SVG) to build something awesome: An analog clock.
+By analog, I mean Watch with hands, if that makes sense.

 The clock will look like this.